 Nancy Tapia: Yeah, the ceiling.

 Goold: You do see the mark out on the floor.
 I don’t even think you get it.

 Nancy Tapia: You do get the mark, yes.

 Goold: But I sort of wanted that set up point, that scene of rehearsal where she’s really apprehensive about England and performing and uncomfortable and cold and that she’s gone on this journey and now momentarily has this sort of joy and you bring it back to that same space.

-LRM Online: Well I think it’s not so much that she doesn’t want to be there.
-I think the whole type of this tormenting her work, like the fact that she’s away from her kids and that’s where she, she says the one scene, right?
-“Don’t have kids because you know what it’s like to have your heart outside of you.”
+Nancy Tapia: Well I think it’s not so much that she doesn’t want to be there.
+I think she is just tormented at work because she is away from her kids.
+That’s what I got from the scene where she says, “Don’t have kids because you know what it’s like to have your heart outside of you.”

 Goold: Yeah, well remembered.